 If you’re looking for another easy sweet potato side dish you can serve for a crowd, try sweet potato casserole.
 It has a similar flavor to candied yams but uses mashed fresh sweet potatoes instead of canned.
 Since it does take a bit more time to prep, you can assemble it the day before baking.
 Bourbon, spicy pecans and bacon make it extra special.

 If you’ve got room in the oven, try making hasselback sweet potatoes, they look impressive and of course are delicious.

 - You won’t find an easier recipe

 - A thick, sweet sauce that tastes like caramel

 - Make them in one pan for easy cleanup

-Are yams and sweet potatoes interchangeable?
+Are candied yams and sweet potatoes the same thing?

 Although they are different root vegetables, one can be substituted for the other since their flavor is similar.
 Yams are typically grown in Asia, Africa or South America, while sweet potatoes are grown in the US, where North Carolina is the number one producer.